sheebajosetj/Rag-Agentic-System-Design-/README.md

 --

 ## 📌 Overview
-This project implements an **Agentic Retrieval-Augmented Generation (RAG) system** for working with U.S. Federal Register data.
-It fetches documents asynchronously, processes them into structured formats, stores them in ChromaDB, and enables natural language querying using **Gemini**.
+This project implements an **Agentic Retrieval-Augmented Generation (RAG) system** for working with U.S. Federal Register data. it fetches documents asynchronously, processes them into structured formats, stores them in ChromaDB, and enables natural language querying using **Gemini**.

 ---